Can you type at the speed of light? If you can, consider researching how to become a transcriptionist and monetize such skills.

 You can use free online tools to check your typing speed while practicing.
 An alternative solution is joining transcription companies like GoTranscript:

-3) Create A Professional Resume And Apply For Transcription Jobs
+3) Create A Professional Resume

 Is your skill level good enough already?
 Are your transcription abilities impressive at this point?